themightyzq/chord-progression-tool/README.md

    ```bash
    ./install_mac.sh
    ```
-   This will install Python, PortAudio, create a virtual environment, and install all required Python packages.
+   This will install Python, create a virtual environment, and install all required Python packages.
+(PortAudio is handled internally.)
 3. To run the app after setup, use:
    ```bash
    ./run_mac.sh